-FIGURE 5: ORIGINAL STRUCTURE OF 45 RANDOM PATENTS WITH 8 PATENTS FROM PREVIOUS WORK However, the patents from the study presented in this paper are scattered in the structure in a more unexpected way.
-The "near" patents are now an average of 4.4 nodes away from the design problem suggest can be helpful to design inspiration [20], in that random analogical stimuli may be too distant from the design problem to allow for mapping or transfer to occur.
-The current study explored the starting point, and the "far" patents are further out at an average of 6 nodes away; but in many cases, the patents from this work called "near" are found in the same cluster as those called "far", or are found the same distance away from the starting point.
+The hierarchy structure in Fig. 8 shows similarities to that in Fig. 7, but with some interesting differences.
+The 8 patents from the previous work remain closely clustered around the design problem starting point, with the "near" patents being an average of 0.5 nodes away and the "far" patents being an average of 1.5 nodes away.
+However, the patents from the study presented in this paper are scattered in the structure in a more unexpected way.
+The "near" patents are now an average of 4.4 nodes away from the design problem starting point, and the "far" patents are further out at an average of 6 nodes away; but in many cases, the patents from this work called "near" are found in the same cluster as those called "far", or are found the same distance away from the starting point.
 In a few cases, "far" patents are even found closer to the starting point than "near" patents.